sw08/acserver-leaderboard/README.md

 }
 ```
 * `SERVERDIR`: the directory where `acServer.exe` is located
-* `DBDIR`: the directory where the records will be saved(they're separated by tracks)
+* `DBDIR`: the directory where the records will be saved (data will be stored in separate files by tracks)
 * `UDPPORT`: the port #1 you set up above
 * `WEBPORT`: the port the leaderboard web page will be hosted at
 * `WEBTITLE`: the title which will be displayed at the top of the page